There are many misconceptions out there when it comes to what benefits you'll receive after you visit the chiropractor.

-And others expect miracles to happen during their first visit.
+And others think miracles will happen during their first visit.

-Chiropractic care is real, and it works.
-Sometimes it's painful; sometimes it's not.
+Chiropractic care is real, and it benefits your health.

 While you most likely won't think a miracle has happened the first time you leave the office, over time you are likely to experience significant benefits from your care.

-There is science that backs chiropractic care (pun intended :)), and your doctor of chiropractic is very well educated.
+There is a science that backs chiropractic care, and your doctor of chiropractic is very well educated.

 Below we will take a look at some of the biggest myths when it comes to chiropractic care, and what you can expect during your first visit.

 Common Myths Surrounding Chiropractic Care:Article Table of Contents:

 - It's dangerous

 This was true at one point, but this belief doesn't remain today.
 This misconception was formed in the mid 20th century.